Rory Blackwell: Biography

 Blackwell was born in Battersea, London.
 He founded the first British rock and roll band, and put on rock and roll at Studio 51 in September 1956.
 At The 2i's Coffee Bar on 24 January 1957, he gave Terry Dene, then known as Terry Williams, his first job.
 Blackwell fronted him at the Razzle Dazzle Club, in which Dene was billed as "the new singing sensation Terry Williams".
 Blackwell and his Blackjacks starred in the 1957 film Rock You Sinners.

+Dean was a member of the Basil Kirchin Band as the vocalist.
+An acquaintance of his, Dean Webb went along to see him one night.
+After the show Blackwell told him he was leaving to go solo.
+He recommended Webb as a replacement saying that he was a good beat singer.
+Webb got the job and stayed with the Basil Kirchin band for a year.

 In 1959, Blackwell spotted the 16-year-old pianist Clive Powell (Georgie Fame) in a summer holiday camp in Wales, where he offered him a job as a piano player with The Blackjacks.
 After the season ended, Powell left, as new opportunities arose.

 His group recorded "Bye Bye Love", later covered by The Everly Brothers.
 Blackwell also performed "Bony Moronie", "Red Roses", "Daddy Don't You Walk So Fast", "Great Balls of Fire", and "Rory's Rock", then toured Europe and the UK with stars from the US.